NordicSemiconductor/asset-tracker-cloud-docs/CONTRIBUTING.rst

 .. note::

-    We maintain this guide for those of you who are curious to find out how to get started contributing to the *Asset Tracker Cloud Example* code base.
+    We maintain this guide for those of you who are curious to find out how to get started contributing to the *nRF Asset Tracker* code base.

-Thanks so much for your interest in contributing to the *Asset Tracker Cloud Example*!
+Thanks so much for your interest in contributing to the *nRF Asset Tracker*!
 We really appreciate your help. **We look forward to working with you!**

 But first, please read our :ref:`Code of Conduct <code-of-conduct>`.